DougBeney/dougie.io/src/_todo.md

-Todo:
+# Todo:

-- Format article style
-- Create projects page
-- Create blog roll page
+- Finish 'Favorites' page
-- Make subscribe button functional
+- Add Mailchimp integration to the opt-in form
 - Make Twitter button use API or whatever in a popup window to follow.
 - Footer opt-in